 What will be expected once I join?

 At training, if you are selected for one of our competitive squads, and you agree to become a member of one, you will be expected to train the number of sessions directed by the Head Coach.
-If you don’t wish to be ‘locked in’ to a certain number of sessions you will need to train with our development or club & fitness squads rather than the competitive ones.
-When you join the club, you are not obligated to attend club nights or club functions, however as these are such fun, family events we strongly recommend you do.
+If you don’t wish to be ‘locked in’ to a certain number of sessions you will need to train with our fitness squads rather than the competitive ones.
+When you join the club, you are not obligated to attend club nights or club functions, however as these are such fun, family events we strongly encourage you to do so.

 CAN PARENTS SIT POOL SIDE?